-- Keep flames, cigarettes, sparks, pilot lights, electrical arc-producing equipment and switches and all other sources of ignition well away from areas where fuel fumes are present and areas sharing ventilation. - Fuel lines must be secured, free of leaks and separated or shielded from electrical wiring. - Use approved non-conductive flexible fuel hose for fuel connections at the genset.
+- Do not smoke or turn electrical switches ON or OFF where fuel fumes, tanks or equipment are present or in areas sharing ventilation.
+Keep flame, sparks, pilot lights, arc-producing equipment and switches and all other sources of ignition well away. - Fuel lines must be secured, free of leaks and separated or shielded from electrical wiring. - Use approved non-conductive flexible fuel hose for fuel connections at the genset. - Leaks can lead to explosive accumulations of gas.
+LPG sinks when released and can accumulate inside housings and basements and other below-grade spaces.
+Prevent leaks and the accumulation of gas.